paymentez/paymentez-ios/README.md

 ###Show AddCard Widget

 In order to create a widget you should create a PaymentezAddNativeController from the PaymentezSDKClient.
 Then add it to the UIView that will be the container of the add form.
-The min height should be 280 px
+The min height should be 300 px (270px without paymentez logo)

 The widget can scan with your phones camera the credit card data using card.io.
 ![Example](https://developers.paymentez.com/wp-content/uploads/2017/10/ios-example.png)